 Naturally occurring lakes, rivers, and ponds, as well as man-made lakes are usually freshwater and will have entirely different marine life than saltwater life.
 As a result, freshwater fishing can be an entirely different experience than saltwater fishing.
-In this blog, we’re going to take a look at several helpful tips you should follow for freshwater fishing.
+In this blog, we’re going to take a look at several helpful freshwater fishing tips you should follow.

 Do Your Research

 Sure, you probably already know how important it is to research the best fishing spots.
 However, there are several additional things you should research specifically for freshwater fishing before getting out there.
 First off, the time of day matters.
 The time of day can affect how active fish are, the temperature, lighting, and type of food that the fish are looking to eat.
 A common rule of thumb for many anglers is to fish at sunrise and dusk because this is generally when fish are most active.
 Other things to research include the fish in the region and common bait used in the region.